 The University of Nevada, Reno Welcomes International Graduate Students

-International students at Nevada join a growing community of friendship and support.
+International students join a growing community of friendship and support.
 More than 10 percent of graduate students come to Nevada from 80 countries around the world, including the largest numbers from India, Iran, China, South Korea and Turkey.
 Eighty-one percent of international students receive graduate assistantships to help provide financial support for their education.

 Learn more about what the University offers international students.

 The information below describes the application requirements for international students who hold a baccalaureate degree from a post-secondary educational institution from a foreign country or the United States and plan on attending the University of Nevada, Reno on an F1 or J1 student visa.

 In addition to an online application and any test required by the program you'd like to enter, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS) is required for admission.